hkopenai/hk-transportation-mcp-server/README.md

 * How many hong kong arrival yesterday through high speed railway.
 * Get all KMB/LWB bus routes in Traditional Chinese.
+* What are the current waiting times at Hong Kong land boundary control points?

 ## Setup